 Although full-service payroll companies are usually larger, they can provide dedicated payroll specialists to assist you.
 A full payroll service also provides flexibility for submitting payroll information.
 You often have the option of submitting it by phone or email at any time of the day.
 Many companies offer automated tax filing and some even give you access to other HR and benefits services.

-A full-service payroll company has a lot to offer, but if you’re a small business, it might cost more than you have at the moment.
+A full-service payroll company has much to offer, but if you’re a small business, it might cost more than you have at the moment.
 You should also be on the lookout for hidden charges like setup or account maintenance fees.

 Plan on testing out a service if a free trial is available.
 When using the trial, ask yourself the following questions: